 And when you do this, ensure that there’s a good reason, too.
 Your call to action should be enticing YouTube traffic to come to your website for a reason more than “check out my blog”.
 Whether it’s a page with valuable affiliate links, you’re trying to boost traffic for an influencer marketing / sponsored post campaign, or you’re getting people to sign up for your email list –whatever you do, make it count.

-As previously mentioned, where and how your travel blog drone video is promoted will make a big difference on your YouTube metrics and affect how they rank.
+As previously mentioned, where and how your travel video is promoted will make a big difference on your YouTube SEO metrics and affect how they rank.
 And how they rank will affect how many conversions you get, and those conversions will determine whether or not you’re able to afford that trip to Bali next week.
 Or eat.

 Your best bet is to tap into additional search engines to diversify your traffic like Pinterest and Instagram to create a trickle-down effect.

-Which means you’ll have to rinse and repeat the SEO tips above for Pinterest and Instagram —attractive preview images, keywords, descriptions, and tags.
+Which means you’ll have to rinse and repeat the YouTube SEO tips above for Pinterest and Instagram —attractive preview images, keywords, descriptions, and tags.

-If your travel videos evoke more emotion than others, you’re mindful about overall viewing times, you take your time identifying trends and keywords, and promote the haaaailllll of them –you’re on your way to being a successful travel blogger that people love and brands enjoy working with.
+If your YouTube videos evoke more emotion than others, you’re mindful about overall viewing times, you take your time identifying trends and keywords, and promote the haaaailllll of them –you’re on your way to being a successful travel blogger that people love and brands enjoy working with.